StarArawn/bevy_tiled/README.md

 ### Example

 To see objects and debugging in action, run the `ortho_debug` example which will enable debug viewing of objects.
 Use the spacebar to toggle objects.
+Rects within tiles are also shown.

 ```sh
 # Runs the debug/objects example